typeworld/typeworld/Python/Lib/typeWorld/README.md

 Type: Str<br />
 Required: True<br />
-<div id="class_Family_attribute_versions"></div>
+<div id="class-family-attribute-versions"></div>

 #### versions

-List of [Version](#user-content-class-Version) objects.
+List of [Version](#user-content-class-version) objects.
 Versions specified here are expected to be available for all fonts in the family, which is probably most common and efficient.
-You may define additional font-specific versions at the [Font](#user-content-class-Font) object.
+You may define additional font-specific versions at the [Font](#user-content-class-font) object.
 You may also rely entirely on font-specific versions and leave this field here empty.
 However, either the fonts or the font family *must* carry version information and the validator will complain when they don’t.

 Please also read the section on [versioning](#versioning) above.

-Type: List of [Version](#user-content-class-Version) objects<br />
+Type: List of [Version](#user-content-class-version) objects<br />
 Required: False<br />

 ## Methods

-<div id="class_Family_method_getAllDesigners"></div>
+<div id="class-family-method-getalldesigners"></div>

 #### getAllDesigners()

-Returns a list of [Designer](#user-content-class-Designer) objects that represent all of the designers referenced both at the family level as well as with all the family’s fonts, in case the fonts carry specific designers.
+Returns a list of [Designer](#user-content-class-designer) objects that represent all of the designers referenced both at the family level as well as with all the family’s fonts, in case the fonts carry specific designers.
 This could be used to give a one-glance overview of all designers involved.